I’m slowly putting this chapter together. Moving to London from Surrey, when Danny and I returned from California in

 I haven’t written about those years yet in my Buzz Club section, so I’ll fill in the details a little further down the line.

 We had a party at my parents’ house after the Primal Scream gig.
 Word got round and my Mum and Dad were actually away for the night.
 My parents’ house in Frimley Green was pretty well known.
 My Dad was the village GP and my Mum ran the nursery school from our house.
 I am the youngest of 6 children, Elm Cottage was always mad crazy.
 My parents often had parties.
 Dad played the bagpipes and Mum sang and played the mouth organ.
 Guests took turns to sing or tell stories and the whiskey and Martinis ran through them all.

 By the time the whole Primal Scream entourage arrived for the Buzz Club aftershow, I realised to my horror that all my records were now in London, no one was home and all there was to play was my Dad’s pibroch bagpipe music collection.

 One of the most relieved I’ve ever felt in my life was when Throb, Primal Scream’s guitarist, pulled out a cassette of Sly and the Family Stone, popped it in the cassette deck, whacked the volume up and we had ourselves a party!

-I started a Wednesday indie night at the Rock Garden and asked bands like Kitchens of Distinction, Treebound Story (featuring Richard Hawley), The Waltons (featuring Mark Collins who later joined The Charlatans), and my old Dreamworld Records label mates, 1,000 Violins and The T.V.
+I started a Wednesday indie night at the Rock Garden where I booked bands such as The Divine Comedy, Kitchens of Distinction, Treebound Story (featuring Richard Hawley), The Waltons (featuring Mark Collins who later joined The Charlatans), and my old Dreamworld Records label mates, 1,000 Violins and The T.V.
 Personalities to play.
 I organised a release party for Saint Etienne through Heavenly Records plus had The Orb and Andy Weatherall d.j.ing on different nights.